FINANCIAL AID RATE83%

 - Speech-Language Pathology Program

-University of Wisconsin – Milwaukee is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-AAA classification.
+University of Wisconsin – Milwaukee is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I without football classification.
 The most popular sports played are listed below:

 - Baseball (Horizon League)